SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 a cross-platform application, you may prefer these conventions over the default, but it's up to you of course.

 Long/short mode is the key to this behavior.
-It enables every argument can have two separate names: a long name, using the `--` prefix by default, and a single-character short name using the `-` prefix (and `/` on Windows).
+It allows every argument to have two separate names: a long name, using the `--` prefix by default, and a single-character short name using the `-` prefix (and `/` on Windows).